Are SAFEs obscuring today’s seed volume? – TechCrunch

 Thanks to angel investor and Twitter bon vivant Trace Cohen, I think we have a good idea of what’s to blame for discrepant data and reality when it comes to seed and earlier dealmaking.
 Per Cohen, could SAFEs be to blame?

-SAFEs, or Simple Agreements for Future Equity, are a method of raising capital that is quick and cheap.
+SAFEs (simple agreements for future equity), are a quick and cheap method of raising capital.
 Y Combinator invented them back in 2013, and they’ve become rather popular amongst seed deals over time.